-I am talking about the RÉSO or the series of hallways and passageways where you can find various malls, shops, restaurants, office buildings – all underneath the already bustling city.
-It’s truly really cool to see human ingenuity at play, and adaptive to the climate of the place.
+I am talking about the RÉSO or the series of hallways and passageways where you can find various malls, shops, restaurants, and office buildings – all underneath the already bustling city.
+It’s truly really cool to see human ingenuity at play and adaptive to the climate of the place.

 You will also find connections to the metro inside, an entrance to the main train station (Union Station) where you can take VIA Rail Canada, Canada’s National train service, which I have used to travel throughout a few cities in Canada and would definitely recommend as a form of traveling within the country.

 It’s a bit confusing if you’re not from there, but quite interesting to see how Montréalers use this space to continue living their lives regardless of what may be going on above ground, weatherwise.

 I am pretty sure that you will enjoy all there is to do and see while you’re there, it’s truly such a unique place in North America to experience at least once.

-Don’t forget to check out my list of 9 typical Montréal specialities before traveling to Montréal, so you’re not left wondering what to order or what you should try.
+Don’t forget to check out my list of 9 typical Montréal specialties before traveling to Montréal, so you’re not left wondering what to order or what you should try.